 Incorporate plant-based proteins in your diet such as beans, chickpeas, lentils, quinoa, tempeh, and oats to make sure that you will get your recommended daily intake of protein.

 If you find that these types of food will not do it for you, then opt for a vegan protein shake.
 This will help you increase your protein intake instantly, which is what you need to lose weight and gain muscle in the long run.

 Prepare Your Own Meals and Steer Clear of Processed Food

 Limit your intake of processed food and prepare your own meals instead.
 Sure, buying ready-to-eat food at the supermarket seems to be the most convenient idea, but is it healthy?
 Well, not really.
 In fact, it is the opposite of healthy, as these types of food are basically sprinkled with lots and lots of preservatives.

 Make sure to plan your own meals and prepare them yourself.
 Buy fresh ingredients from the market and do meal prep for at least a week so you can take your food with you outside or to the office.

-Lastly, to lose weight, always accompany your diet with a good set of exercise.
+Lastly, to lose weight, always accompany your diet with a good set of exercises.
 Eat enough proteins to build those muscles and work your hardest at the gym!
 Stay hydrated and drink lots of water to make sure that you have enough fuel to burn when working out.
 Good luck!